-A native of Port Elizabeth, South Africa, bass-baritone Musa Ngqungwana has been praised by The New York Times for his “rich, glowing voice and elegant legato.”
+A native of Port Elizabeth, South Africa, bass-baritone Musa Ngqungwana has been praised by The New York Times for his “rich, glowing voice and elegant legato,” and by The Wall Street Journal as “a powerful bass-baritone.”

 Further recognitions include the 2011 Oppenheimer Memorial Trust award and the 2010 winner of the WBHO / Jan Kaminski Award.
 Mr. Ngqungwana was a finalist in the 29th International Hans Gabor Belvedere Competition in Vienna, Austria, where he was awarded the “Die Zeit” prize.
-Additionally, he was the 2009 winner for the role of Ping at the International Turandot Competition organized by the International Institute for Opera and Poetry, and the 2007 winner of the Schock Prize for Singing at the Baxter Theater in Cape Town.
+Additionally, he was the 2009 winner at the International Turandot Competition organized by the International Institute for Opera and Poetry for the role of Ping, and the 2007 winner of the Schock Prize for Singing at the Baxter Theater in Cape Town.

 Additional previously performed operatic roles include Figaro in Le nozze di Figaro, Leporello in Don Giovanni, and Don Profondo in Il viaggio a Reims with the University Of Cape Town Opera School; Il Gran Sacerdote in Verdi’s Nabucco with Opera Philadelphia; Ping in Turandot with Teatro Filarmonico (Verona); and the Priest in The Cunning Little Vixen with ArtsCape Theater.